-Medical Marijuana Application Tied to Russian Investor - Legal Reader
+EDIT: Medical Marijuana Application Allegedly Tied to Russian Investor - Legal Reader

+Curaleaf was once connected to Russian investor Roman Abramovich.
+However, the company insists that these connections no longer exist.

 Any business dealing that has ties to Russia, including investor opportunities, have been particularly controversial for the last couple of years, for obvious reasons.
 One of the interesting components of this situation has been the varied places where Russian influences have started to show up and be uncovered.
-In one recent case, there were signs of Russian investment in the application for a medical marijuana license in the state of Alabama.
+In one recent case, there were allegedly signs of Russian investment in the application for a medical marijuana license in the state of Alabama.

 Normally, this wouldn’t be too surprising or noteworthy, as many markets today are global in nature and the marijuana industry, in particular, is known to attract investment from far and wide.
 However, with the added scrutiny that is currently present in this area, stories continue to pop up that can lead to companies changing plans altogether once the news enters the public realm.
 That might not be the case in this instance, although it’s an interesting story to explore, nonetheless.

-Note: Editor’s note: A Curaleaf representative contacted LegalReader with the following statement: